Bench-amblee/Stock_ML_Analysis/README.md

 ## Next Steps

 ### Short-term Improvements
-- Refined Feature Engineering: [Refine the process of prediction features, possibly incorporating confidence levels or additional lables like "up_likely" and "up_very_likely" for more details.]
+- **Refined Feature Engineering**: Refine the process of prediction features, possibly incorporating confidence levels or additional lables like "up_likely" and "up_very_likely" for more details.
-- Additional Data Sources: [Expanding the training data to include other sources like Twitter (X), Seeking Alpha, or any other sources that may improve accuracy.]
+- **Additional Data Sources**: Expanding the training data to include other sources like Twitter (X), Seeking Alpha, or any other sources that may improve accuracy.
-- Subreddit Analysis: [Reddit's poor performance might be the result of poor subreddit selection - a seperate analysis could be performed that removes WallStreetBets or tests other relevant subreddits.]
+- **Subreddit Analysis**: Reddit's poor performance might be the result of poor subreddit selection - a seperate analysis could be performed that removes WallStreetBets or tests other relevant subreddits.

 ## Deployment Considerations